xizhonghua/GreenDC-Summary/papers/GoiriL12_GreenHadoop.md

  - The latest start time is set as 1 day.
 - In algorithm pseudocode line 18, why reject jobs if some of the jobs in the waiting queue is not assigned any energy?
 We know that when there are still remaining jobs in the waiting queue not assiged energy, then it means the system is overloaded.
 But how long is the scheduled horizon, i.e., what size is the schedule window?
  - The scheduling horizon is set as 1 day.
+- check the difference betweeen jobs priority are all set normal and mixed priority
+- check what if the utilization is larger than 56%
+- check what if the prediction is not accurate
 ### Extension
 - Consider the same problem in a different version in which green energy is bank on battery or the grid itself.
 - Investigate the tuning of power to tradeoff peak-power cost(using more energy at night) and expensive daytime brown energy cost.